 Solomon Islands

 Solomon Islands is an archipelagic state situated in the Pacific sub-region of Melanesia.
-With a GDP of $1.6 billion, Solomon Islands is the third-largest economy in the Pacific, and accounts for 4% of regional GDP.
-The country has a population of 724,000 (2022), resulting in a GDP per capita of $2,200, ranking 13th in the Pacific.
-Its Exclusive Economic Zone (EEZ) covers more than 1.58 million square kilometres, the 22nd-largest globally, and is comparable in size to the EEZ of the Philippines.
+With a GDP of $1.6 billion, Solomon Islands is the third-largest economy in the Pacific Islands and accounts for almost 4% of regional GDP.
+The country has a population of around 800,000, resulting in a GDP per capita of $2,005, ranking last in the Pacific.
+Its exclusive economic zone (EEZ) spans 1.5 million square kilometres, the 22nd-largest globally, comparable in size to the EEZ of the Philippines.

-Solomon Islands has the seventh-highest Official Development Assistance (ODA) to Gross National Income (GNI) ratio in the Pacific Islands region, with aid accounting for 16% of national income.
-In a global context, Solomon Islands remains among the most aid-reliant countries in the world, ranking 12th among 127 developing countries for its ODA/GNI ratio.
+Solomon Islands has the seventh-highest official development assistance (ODA) to gross domestic product (GDP) ratio in the Pacific Islands region, with aid accounting for 20% of GDP.
+In a global context, Solomon Islands remains among the most aid-reliant countries in the world, with its aid as a share of GDP ranking 13th among 125 developing countries.
 The Solomon Islands government’s development agenda focuses on infrastructure investment and economic diversification.
-At 0.562, Solomon Islands’ Human Development Index score ranks 156th out of 193 ranked countries.
+At 0.584, Solomon Islands’ Human Development Index score ranks 156th out of 193 countries.

-Between 2008 and 2022, annual Official Development Finance (ODF) disbursements to Solomon Islands — including grants, loans, and other forms of assistance — averaged $331 million.
-Around 5% of the development finance received by Solomon Islands between 2008 and 2022 came in the form of loans.
-The share of loans in Solomon Islands’ total incoming development assistance has increased slightly over the past half-decade.
-Loan assistance peaked at 22% of total ODF in 2019, but declined in successive years to less than 10% in 2021.
-However, in 2022 the Solomons’ government signed a $66 million loan with China to build 161 mobile communication towers.
+Between 2008 and 2023, annual official development finance (ODF) disbursements to Solomon Islands — including grants, loans, and other forms of assistance — averaged $341 million.
+Around 6% of the development finance received by Solomon Islands during this period came in the form of loans.
+Loan assistance peaked at 22% of total ODF in 2019 but declined in successive years to less than 10% in 2021.
+In 2022, the Solomon Islands’ government signed a $66 million loan with China to build 161 mobile communication towers.
 The International Monetary Fund ranks Solomon Islands’ risk of debt distress as moderate.

 • Grant